 ATI Radeon HD 2600 PRO AGP: specs and benchmarks

 ATI started Radeon HD 2600 PRO AGP sales 28 June 2007.
-This is TeraScale architecture desktop card based on 65 nm manufacturing process and primarily aimed at gamers.
+This is a TeraScale architecture desktop card based on 65 nm manufacturing process and primarily aimed at gamers.
 512 MB of DDR2 memory clocked at 0.79 GHz are supplied, and together with 128 Bit memory interface this creates a bandwidth of 12.67 GB/s.

 Compatibility-wise, this is single-slot card attached via AGP 8x interface.
 No additional power connector is required, and power consumption is at 35 Watt.